 Some filers will receive an IP PIN in an automatic mailing each year from the IRS.
 This is a CP01A Notice, and in it a six-digit PIN has been assigned to you.
 This is another common form of PIN communication, however, there are a variety of CP01 – notices (CP01C, CP01E, CP01H, CP01S) all of which have to do with identity fraud and apply to taxpayers who may have had trouble with this in the past.
 These notices should be read carefully and directions followed.

-In 2018, the IRS moved the Adjusted Gross Income line on it’s Form 1040 to line 7, as part of a simplification of the filing process.
-Deductions and other income were moved to Schedule 1.
+In tax year 2021, the Adjusted Gross Income line on the IRS Form 1040 (also 1040-SR and 1040-NR) was on line 11.
 If you do not have a saved copy of your last year’s tax return with AGI number, there is a “Get Transcript Online” tool you can access from the IRS website, in order to retrieve the AGI.
 However, there is a special identity verification process you must go through in order to prevent fraud from happening.
 According to the IRS, you must “Select the Tax Return Transcript and use only the “Adjusted Gross Income” line entry.”
 There is also an option to get this information by mail.
 If you don’t have access to your Self-Select PIN or can’t retrieve your adjusted gross income from your prior year’s tax filing, you will not be able to electronically file this year.
 You will have to paper file your return.